 The terms of reference for these groups provides further detail.

-As a UQ centre, CCSG adheres to UQ policies and procedures which are designed to ensure the integrity of research.
+As a UQ centre, CCSG adheres to UQ policies and procedures designed to ensure the integrity of research.
 For example:

 4.20 Research Conduct and Integrity